darbyna/Darby_PythonProject_2019v2/README.md

 # Linking Your Data

 Many individuals encounter predicaments when attempting to import their data into their shell.
 To solve this issue, ensure that your data is in an Excel file, in a table-based format.
 Then, save your Excel file as a ".csv" file.
-You can do this by clicking the options for the type of file to save your document as proceeding clicking "save as..".
+In chronological order, you must first click "save as..".
+Proceeding this sep, you must click the options for the file save.
+Then, you click ".csv" and finally complete the save.

 After this is complete, you will use the pandas function: pd.read_csv().
 As a key step, you must write pd.read_csv(r" the path to your file ").
 Many may wonder how the path to their file looks.
 It may be displayed as something like this: "C:\Users\admin\documents\csv_file_name".
 Of course, you will set this read equal to, for example, "Data" , and begin constructing your charts and graphs from there.